cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 ###Object-Oriented Programming (OOP) and why it is awesome:

 Object Oriented Programming, often referred to as OOP is really just a design philosophy.
 In the context of software, OOP uses a collection of objects, as opposed to a collection of functions, or a list of instructions to the computer.
-In OOP, each object is capable of receiving messages, processing data, and sending messages to other objects.
+In OOP, each object can receive messages, process data, and send messages to other objects.
 Each object can be viewed as an independent little machine with a distinct role or responsibility.

 **A Practical Example of OOP**

 	Take your `hand` as an example.
 The `hand` is a class (Ruby) or a prototype (JavaScript).
 Your body has two objects of type hand, named left hand and right hand.
 Their main functions are controlled/ managed by a set of electrical signals sent through your shoulders (through an interface).
 So the shoulder is an interface which your body uses to interact with your hands.
-The hand is a well architected class/prototype.
+The hand is a class/prototype.
 The hand is being re-used to create the left hand and the right hand by slightly changing the properties of it.

-Object-oriented programming is helps promote greater flexibility and maintainability in programming.
-Object oriented code aims to be more simple to develop and easier to understand later on.
+Object-oriented programming helps with greater flexibility and maintainability in programming.
+Object oriented code is meant to be more simple to develop and easier to understand later on.

 ###Objects in JavaScript